The ultimate guide to bitcoin-backed Loans

 | -- min read

-While you hold bitcoin because you believe it will increase in value, there may come a time when it makes financial sense to access US Dollars from your bitcoin savings.
+While you hold bitcoin because you believe it will increase in value, there may come a time when it makes financial sense to access US Dollars using your bitcoin savings.
 Unfortunately, selling bitcoin in certain countries incurs capital gains taxes.
-For those looking to avoid selling their bitcoin, bitcoin loans are an option to get dollars today without making a sale.
+For those looking to avoid selling their bitcoin, bitcoin-backed loans are an option to get dollars today without making a sale.

 Bitcoin-backed US dollar loans may be a good option for those who have held bitcoin long-term, have a relatively low tax basis, and need access to dollars.
-As bitcoin becomes a larger share of an individual’s overall assets, many holders would like to improve their lives by accessing the liquidity from bitcoin gains.
+As bitcoin becomes a larger share of an individual’s overall assets, holders may want to improve their lives by accessing the liquidity from bitcoin gains.
 Unfortunately, much of the legacy financial system still does not recognize bitcoin as a viable asset for many financial services.
-This is where Unchained Capital can assist with a bitcoin loan.
+This is where Unchained can assist with a bitcoin-backed loan.

-Unchained Capital began issuing bitcoin loans in 2017.
-A bitcoin loan allows bitcoin holders to use their bitcoin as collateral to take out a loan in U.S. dollars, without missing out on the potential long-term gains of holding bitcoin.
+Unchained began issuing bitcoin-backed loans in 2017.
+These loans allow bitcoin holders to use their bitcoin as collateral to take out a loan in U.S. dollars, without missing out on the potential long-term gains of holding bitcoin.

-In this article, we’d like to share some information about how bitcoin loans work and who should use them.
+In this article, we’d like to share some information about how bitcoin-backed loans work and who could use them.
 We’ll also address common questions or misunderstandings.

-A bitcoin loan is a collateralized US Dollar loan backed by bitcoin.
-At Unchained Capital, this involves sending bitcoin to a dedicated multisignature address.
-Once the bitcoin is confirmed on the blockchain, US Dollars are sent to a client’s bank account and interest on the loan is paid monthly.
+A bitcoin-backed loan is a US Dollar loan collateralized by bitcoin.
+At Unchained, this involves sending bitcoin to a dedicated multisignature address.
+Once the bitcoin deposit is confirmed on the blockchain and the loan’s start date has arrived, US Dollars are sent to a client’s bank account and interest on the loan is paid at regular intervals.

-Bitcoin loans are similar to traditional secured loans except they use bitcoin as collateral and eliminate the need for credit checks.
-To set up a loan, you create an account, complete onboarding, and submit a loan application.
-We provide you with loan agreements, and once they are signed, we provide you with a bitcoin address for depositing the loan collateral.
+Bitcoin-backed loans are similar to traditional secured loans except they use bitcoin as collateral which can eliminate the need for credit checks.
+To set up a loan, you create an account, complete onboarding, upload a key, link a bank account, and submit a loan application.
+If approved, we provide you with loan agreements, and once they are signed, we provide you with a bitcoin address for depositing the loan collateral.
 You send your bitcoin to the address provided.
-Once we confirm receipt, we fund your loan by disbursing US dollars to your bank account the next business day.
-Interest payments are due once per month until loan maturity.
-This process typically takes 1-2 business days from account creation to the deposit in your bank account.
+Once we confirm receipt by the loan’s start date, we fund your loan by disbursing US dollars to your bank account.
+Interest payments are due every 30 days until loan maturity, where the final interest payment plus the principal loan amount is due.
+Though a particular timeframe cannot be guaranteed, applications are generally reviewed within 2-3 business days.

 Factors to consider in getting a bitcoin loan